scvalex/ltc/docs/interim.md

 the energy-efficient nature of the machines involved, there is significant packet-loss on any interplanetary communication channel.
-Furthermore, because of the distances involved, the round-trip times for messages are too large for packet retransmission to a viable solution to the problem.
+Furthermore, because of the distances involved, the round-trip times for messages are too large for packet retransmission to be a viable solution to the problem.

 Take, for instance, an idealized case of communicating with NASA's